brajeshwar/brajeshwar.github.io/_posts/2012/2012-06-23-krassimir-fotev-scoffs-seo-brainchild-peer-belt.md

----
-layout: post
-title: Krassimir Fotev scoffs at SEO with his brainchild, Peer Belt
+# Krassimir Fotev scoffs at SEO with his brainchild, Peer Belt
----

 If you're like me then you are sick of SEO.
 These cookie-cutter predictive patterns that create a myopic filter for the content we see online make as much sense as casting a rapper in a film noir, or taking a three-year old to a fine china shop.